spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 tags: ["edge"]
 ---

 You can delete an active cluster using Local UI.
-Deleting a cluster will return all nodes in the cluster to **Ready** status.
+Deleting a cluster will return all hosts in the cluster to **Ready** status.
 Deleting a cluster does not unlink the linked hosts.
 If you want to use the hosts that were freed from the cluster, you must unlink them first.
 For more information about linking or unlinking hosts, refer to [Link Hosts](./link-hosts.md).